Sequences

 1. Open the sequence and click the first draft email in the left pane.

-2. Preview desktop and mobile layout.
+2. Preview the desktop and mobile layouts, and confirm both layouts are readable.

 3. Click the email's **Email Settings** icon and send a test email to yourself or reviewers.